 27. Instead of buying something over the counter or online, make them on your own.
 For example, you can prepare homemade cough syrup or can find treatment for heartburn on your own with the help of internet.
 Online ordering creates plastic waste which are not degradable.

-28. Replace tissues with handkerchiefs - This is a very easy and a very effective way of reducing plastic usage.
-Handkerchiefs are reusable on and on, by simply washing them.
+28. Replace tissues with cotton dish towels - This is a very easy and a very effective way of reducing plastic usage.
+Cotton dish towels or tea towels are reusable on and on, by simply washing them.
 Avoid using wet-wipes, they clog sewage lines and aren’t biodegradable.

 29. Buy clothing from natural fibers - Instead of synthetic nylon, spandex, and polyester that contain plastic, natural clothing is the way to go.
 One can even opt for cotton clothes as they are hand spun and is totally natural.

 30. Buy plastic-free shoes - Not only will that reduce a lot of plastic from being wasted, but in fact, it will give you a classier look when you choose to wear something more authentic and plastic-free.